19 blogs and vlogs I’m absolutely in love with

 Writing a blog doesn’t just start: you get inspired first.
-That is why I’d love to share some of the blogs that inspired me and that thought me a lot about life, fashion, body care, beauty, psychology, career moves and food.
+That is why I’d love to share some of the blogs and vlogs that inspired me and that thought me a lot about life, fashion, body care, beauty, psychology, career moves and food.

 - What is not to like?
 Initially, I started watching her vlogs about make-up, but as time went on I became more and more interested in all the other content, as well on youtube as het blog.
 I am hopelessly jealous of her gift to create beautiful rooms and combine outfits that I would have never though of, but I also have great respect for how she opens up about her anxiety and how she uses it to help others get over it by sharing her story.

 - This is one of the most famous Dutch blogs and I get why: I don’t know any blog that speaks this openly about subjects that sometimes seem a little awkward, but that you do want to know more about.
 The second reason it belongs here is definitively the humor, lots of articles get you laughing from the start.
 That is why I put it in the lifestyle section, those real-life stories and awkward articles are my favorite topics on the blog.
 It is the perfect blog for ‘the normal, non-perfect millennial’.

 - This blog I love for as well the focus on career as the lifestyle aspects, especially her ideas for interior design.
 She has a style that makes you immediately happy when you see it, because of the nice colors and prints she uses.
 The business articles she writes are in my opinion quite divers and are really helpful when you are just starting at the labor market, like what defines a good business card or what do you really need when working at home?

 - This is actually a store in Amsterdam that supports the zero-waste lifestyle, but they have a very blog as well.
 If you are interested in this lifestyle, it can be really inspiring!